shaildeliwala/LyncUCWA/README.md

 Future Developments
 -------------------
 This is only a proof-of-concept application and not thoroughly tested.
-It will be refactored, modified, and tested a lot more.
+It will be refactored, modified, and tested more comprehensively.
 Following is some of the work that is being, or will be, done.

 1. Using a proper architecture that separates the model/business layer to facilitate its reusability.